 That scenario played out last night.
 Knowing I'm a fan of Aidell's sausage, my dear hubby had brought home a package of their Carmelized Onion Chicken Meatballs.
 In the meantime, we'd had a couple of small spaghetti squash in the fridge that I wanted to use.

 It wasn't a leap to combine the squash and meatballs with a sauce.
-I wanted to keep the dish healthy, and the sauce I'd used for Zucchini Alfredo seemed appropriate and quick to make.
+I wanted to keep the dish healthy, and the sauce I'd used for Walnut Alfredo Sauce seemed appropriate and quick to make.
 The result?
 Combined with a green salad on the side, it was a a satisfying and delicious meal.
+Here's how to put this meal together.

-4. Spoon the spaghetti in a serving bowl or individual pasta bowls.
+2. Spoon the squash into a serving bowl or individual pasta bowls.
 Place hot meatballs on top, and pour over the warm sauce.

 I hope you enjoy this dish.
 Let me know if you've tried it and how it turned out.